-‘NCIS-Los Angeles’ Season 8 Return Date, Update On Kensi, Deeks’ Relationship
+‘NCIS: Los Angeles’ Season 8 Return Date, Update On Kensi, Deeks’ Relationship

 The series will be paying tribute to Miguel Ferrer in an episode that is scheduled to air on March 5.
 According to CBS, the episode will feature a version of Bob Dylan’s “Knocking on Heaven’s Door” sung by Ferrer and his blues-rock band, the Jenerators.
 Also, a title card, paying homage to Miguel Ferrer, will appear at the end of the episode.

-In other NCIS-Los Angeles Season 8 news, Debra Jo Rupp and Martin Mull will be making guest appearances in one of the episodes that airs in March, according to Entertainment Weekly‘s spoiler room scoop.
+In other NCIS: Los Angeles Season 8 news, Debra Jo Rupp and Martin Mull will be making guest appearances in one of the episodes that airs in March, according to Entertainment Weekly’s spoiler room scoop.

 The duo hops from retirement home to retirement home scamming the elderly out of their money.
 Their latest con in a Veteran’s Retirement Home involves a very rare coin valued in the millions.
 The NCIS team is assigned the case after the duo’s actions cause a kidnapping and attempted murder of a Lieutenant.

-NCIS-Los Angeles is currently on a hiatus because of Super Bowl 2017.
+NCIS: Los Angeles is currently on a hiatus because of Super Bowl 2017.
 The long-running series will be returning to CBS with Episode 15, titled “Payback,” on February 19.

 [Featured Image by Alberto E. Rodriguez/Getty Images]